 I also like to tap into the local expat community.
 Nearly every city will have a few websites written by expats that are dedicated to finding quality restaurants.
 Additionally, a quick Google search will bring up hundreds of blog posts and articles about people’s favorite places to eat.

 Restaurants across Europe cut their prices during lunch to attract business people on their lunch break.
 Normally, they’ll have a set menu with a few different choices that include a starter, main dish, and dessert.
 The meals are the same quality as dinner, so this is a great way to have good food without paying a lot.

 Share Meals and Get Creative

-Street food, like Kebabs for example, are hearty enough to be split between two people.
-Buy some fruit and a drink from a grocery store and you can easily feed two people for around $6 per person.
+Street food, like kebabs, can be hearty enough to be split between two people.
+Buy some fruit and a drink from a grocery store, and you can easily feed two people for around $6 per person.

 Do a Little Research

-As an outsider it’s hard to know exactly where to eat as you travel.
+As an outsider, it’s hard to know exactly where to eat as you travel.
 Go online and spend 30 minutes writing down a list of cheap restaurants or grocery stores near the areas that you’ll be exploring for the day.
-This way you’ll have a few options of where to eat and you won’t waste a lot time trying to find where to go.
-Trying to do this on the fly via a smartphone is also an option but I always find it easier to already have options ready.
+This way, you’ll have a few options of where to eat and you won’t waste a lot of time trying to figure out where to go.
+Trying to do this on the fly via a smartphone is also an option, but I always find it easier to already have options ready.

 Eat Before You’re Too Hungry